Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### alertDocumentHasAnnotations

-Set to `true` if the user will be alerted that the current document in OpenViewer has annotations.
+Set to `true` if the user is alerted that the current document in OpenViewer has annotations.

 Default value: `true`